jbhannah/jbhannah.net-gulp/articles/2016-03-23-rails-development-with-docker.md

 <aside>
-If you have multiple Rails applications that you're working on, you can just copy the `Dockerfile` and `docker-comopse.yml`, and as long as you change `3001` to something else in the `web` container's ports configuration, you'll never run into any port conflicts when trying to run multiple apps at the same time.
+If you have multiple Rails applications that you're working on, you can just copy the <code>Dockerfile</code> and <code>docker-comopse.yml</code>, and as long as you change <code>3001</code> in the <code>web</code> container's ports configuration to something else, you'll never run into any port conflicts when trying to run multiple apps at the same time.
 </aside>

 ### Initializing Rails (a brief detour)